sacmwg/draft-ietf-sacm-architecture-redux/draft-mandm-sacm-architecture.md

 Additionally, component-specific interfaces (i.e. such as A, B, C, and D in {{fig-notional}}) are expected to be specified logically then bound to one or more specific implementations.
 This should be done for each capability related to the given SACM Component.

 ## SACM Roles
-This document suggests a variety of players in a cooperative ecosystem - we call these players SACM Components and recognize that they may be implemented in a composite manner.
-SACM Components may play one of several roles relevant to the ecosystem, but generally each role is either a consumer of information or a provider of information.
-The "Components, Capabilities, Interfaces, and Workflows" section provides more details about the components that play these types of roles.
-It is important to reiterate that each component in the ecosystem can be a composite of various roles and capabilities.
+This document suggests a variety of players in a cooperative ecosystem - we call these players SACM Components.
+SACM Components may be composed of other SACM Components, and each SACM Component plays one of several roles relevant to the ecosystem.
+Generally each role is either a consumer of information or a provider of information.
+The "Components, Capabilities, Interfaces, and Workflows" section provides more details about SACM Components that play these types of roles.

 ## Exploring An XMPP-based Solution
 In {{fig-detailed}}, we have a more detailed view of the architecture - one that fosters the development of a pluggable ecosystem of cooperative tools.
-Existing collection mechanisms (ECP/SWIMA included) can be brought into this architecture by specifying the interface of the collector and creating the XMPP-Grid Connector.
-Additionally, while not directly depicted in {{fig-detailed}}, this architecture does not preclude point-to-point interfaces.
-In fact, {{-xmppgrid}} provides brokering capabilities to facilitate such point-to-point data transfers, though {{-xmppgrid}} does not provide everything SACM needs (an update to that draft or a new, extending draft is needed).
-Additionally, each of the SACM Components depicted in {{fig-detailed}} may be a Provider, a Consumer, or both, depending on the circumstance.
+Existing collection mechanisms (ECP/SWIMA included) can be brought into this architecture by specifying the interface of the collector and creating the XMPP-Grid Connector binding for that interface.

+Additionally, while not directly depicted in {{fig-detailed}}, this architecture does allows point-to-point interfaces.
+In fact, {{-xmppgrid}} provides brokering capabilities to facilitate such point-to-point data transfers).
+Additionally, each of the SACM Components depicted in {{fig-detailed}} may be a provider, a consumer, or both, depending on the workflow in context.

 ~~~~~~~~~~
   +----------+      +------+   +------------+